simonlotzkar/1800_20233_17/README.md

     => can be simplified to just the latter.
 The score can be simply found by counting the number of voterIDs.
 * [Limitation] Code is repeated for displaying restaurant cards 3 times: 1. for unfiltered display on catalog, 2. for filtered display on catalog, and 3. for short display on home
     => Refactor into single function with parameters that change behavior
-* [Bug] updates aren't shown on catalog or home page until refresh
+* [Bug] New updates aren't shown on catalog or home page until refresh

 ## 5. Future Features
 * Expanding from just icecream machines to all products (eg. smoothies)
 * Expanding to other businesses (eg. TimHortons)
-* Add email verification (requires domain hosting)
 * Add google sign-up/log-in
+* Anti-Spam
+    * Email verification: only allow user to submit posts after verifying
-* Prevent users from adding updates too rapidly (anti spam)
+    * Prevent users from adding updates within a time fram (eg 3min)
+* Profile page
+    * Display update owners' total score, average score, and number of posts
+    * Add a preview 'dummy update' of what the user's posts will look like
+* Add customization adder (like restaurant adder), accessible to admins only

 ## 6. Contents of Folder
 Content of the project folder: